 - 1 cup sugar

-- 4 tbsp butter, softened or 2 tbsp butter + 2 tbsp canola oil
+- 4 tablespoon butter, softened or 2 tablespoon butter + 2 tablespoon canola oil

 - 1 cup buttermilk